guycole/mellow-bullseye/README.md

 + bullseye.py provides a UI to interactivly processs artifacts
 + generator.py creates artifacts for testing

+## Fix Algorithms
++ POSLOC

 ## Conventions
 + locations in decimal degrees (no DMS) +North, +East
 + bearings are always positive, clockwise from true north

+## Credits
++ I am not the original author for any of these fix algorithms, what you see is ported from other languages as I have time and interest.